 Unfortunately, in most cases, yes: even if natural incenses exist and are available, most of the incenses on the market are toxic.

-The transformation of the product is the phase that most affects the toxicity of an incense.
+The transformation of the product is the phase that most affects the toxicity of incense.
 We immediately exclude completely synthetic fragrances (chocolate, green apple, and others): common sense is enough to not use them, but even in the case of products with essential oils, fragrances, or chemical origin, formaldehyde, and other chemical compounds can be added.